DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 ### The problem

 Trustless private inference does not exist.
-A prompt sent to any of today's AI services is readable by whoever runs the compute on thier machine.
+A prompt sent to any of today's AI services is readable by whoever runs the compute on their machines.

 The best current answer — hardware enclaves, formally Trusted Execution Environments (TEEs) — does not remove that exposure.
 It relocates the trust from the service operator to the chip maker and its supply chain — both with documented histories of compromise.
 For the workloads that need privacy most, "trust the chip" is exactly the trust that cannot be given.